Skip to content

 Introduction

-This guide gives an overview of the different onboarding requirements that you must consider while integrating Solaris' solutions depending on the customer type, country, and Solaris product offering.
+This guide outlines the onboarding requirements based on your customer type, country, and product selection.

 Customer types

-Solaris currently offers banking products to the following customer types:
+Solaris offers banking products to the following customer types:

 • Retail customers (B2C)